RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Change your mind when new evidence arises

 Be objective: don't give more credence to an idea because it's your pet idea.
+And don't overweigh positive or lukewarm feedback.
+Be brutal.

 ### Explorers over Exploiters

 Explore or exploit?
-Too many people favour exploitation due to status quo bias and risk aversion.
+Too many people stick to what they know, e.g. a single career, because starting again is scary.
 But those who explore, for example different career paths, tend to learn to generalize and adapt better to new situations.
-And they are the ones who usually pounce (and succeed) when the world changes.
+And they are the ones who pounce and succeed when the world changes.

 ### Tell the truth, and teach others to deal with it